Securing Your Norg MCP API + OpenClaw Deployment: Authentication, RBAC, and Governance Best Practices product guide

 - Is there a tamper-evident record of what happened?
 (Audit trail)

 Overly broad scopes and long-lived access tokens are a gift to attackers.
-Scopes like full_access, root, and admin_all are used across multiple APIs.
+Scopes like full_access, root, and admin_all get deployed across multiple APIs.
 Access tokens valid for hours or days — not minutes — mean a stolen token with full_access and a long lifetime is effectively a roaming admin credential.

-In the context of a Norg MCP API deployment, this translates directly to business risk.
-A single compromised token with unrestricted access could allow an attacker — or a misbehaving agent — to send bulk messages to your entire contact list, book or cancel appointments at scale, or overwrite CRM records.
-The damage is not hypothetical; it is the kind of incident that ends enterprise contracts.
+In a Norg MCP API deployment, this translates directly to business risk.
+A single compromised token with unrestricted access could let an attacker — or a misbehaving agent — send bulk messages to your entire contact list, book or cancel appointments at scale, or overwrite CRM records.
+That's not a hypothetical.
+That's the kind of incident that ends enterprise contracts.

-According to RFC 9700 (Best Current Practice for OAuth 2.0 Security, January 2025), access tokens SHOULD be audience-restricted to a specific resource server or, if that is not feasible, to a small set of resource servers.
+RFC 9700 (Best Current Practice for OAuth 2.0 Security, January 2025) is clear: access tokens SHOULD be audience-restricted to a specific resource server or, if that's not feasible, to a small set of resource servers.

-Apply this principle to your Norg MCP API token architecture using a capability-based scope taxonomy:
+Apply that principle to your Norg MCP API token architecture using a capability-based scope taxonomy:

 | Norg Tool Primitive | Recommended Scope | Risk Level |